zhangzheheng12345/Lightest/README.md

 }
 ```

 * All the defined tests will be automatically run if you add a macro `MAIN`.
 It provides a default main function which calls `lightest::Signer::TestAll()` and `lightest::Testing::ReportTotal()` to run the tests & report.

-* A total report will be automatically provided in the end.
+If you think the outputs are too many, use the macro of `LESS_MAIN` instead of `MAIN`.

 (*The test case feature is removed*)

 ### Ouputing macros